emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 ## Authentication {#authentication}

-The Axion platform allows very limited network access to anonymous requests.
+The Fermi platform allows very limited network access to anonymous requests.
 Without the proper credentials, only basic queries of blockchain network status are available to you.
-In fact this public information is available over HTTP via [Axion Explorer](https://explorer.testnet.near.org/).
+In fact this public information is available over HTTP via [Fermi Explorer](https://explorer.testnet.near.org/).

-Axion accounts represent people (ie. users, organizations, etc) and contracts.
+Fermi accounts represent people (ie. users, organizations, etc) and contracts.
 To do anything meaningful, you need an account.
 Here "meaningful" translates directly to "sending a signed transaction to the network" (which then leads to some amount of storage being consumed and / or computation being performed).
-All transactions on the network must be signed by a valid Axion account, no exceptions.
+All transactions on the network must be signed by a valid Fermi account, no exceptions.

 <blockquote class="info">
 <strong>did you know?</strong><br /><br />